tscanlin/tocbot/README.md

 headingLabelCallback: function (string) => string,
 // ignore headings that are hidden in DOM
 ignoreHiddenElements: false,
-// Optional callback to modify properties of parsed headings
+// Optional callback to modify properties of parsed headings.
+// The heading element is passed in node parameter and information parsed by default parser is provided in obj parameter.
+// Function has to return the same or modified obj.
-// The heading will be excluded from TOC of this callback returns FALSE
+// The heading will be excluded from TOC if nothing is returned.
-headingObjectCallback: function (object, HTMLElement) => false | void
+headingObjectCallback: function (object, HTMLElement) => object | void
 ```